-School of Allied Health Sciences
+School of Health Professions

-The School of Allied Health Sciences' mission is to provide a high-quality, studentcentered learning environment for graduate and undergraduate education in the allied health professions, advance knowledge through scholarship and research; and provide clinical services that improve health and quality of life in Texas and the Nation.
-The school also tries to foster in students the professional insight and service-oriented compassion that will enable the students to excel in merging "high tech and high touch" throughout future professional careers.
-The School offers eighteen different baccalaureate, masters, and doctoral, health professions degree programs in the rehabilitation sciences, clinical laboratory sciences and primary care, speech, language and hearing sciences, and clinic administration and rehabilitation counseling.
+The mission of the TTUHSC School of Health Professions is to provide a high quality, inclusive and diverse, student-centered learning environment for graduate and undergraduate education in the health professions; advance knowledge through scholarship and research; and provide clinical services that improve health and quality of life in Texas and the nation.
+The School offers nineteen different baccalaureate, masters, and doctoral, health professions degree programs in the rehabilitation sciences, clinical laboratory sciences and primary care, speech, language and hearing sciences, and clinic administration and rehabilitation counseling.